 But banks should also take a closer look at the fundamentals of securing the machine identities used by banking applications.
 Machines talk to other machines, whether they are servers, laptops, applications or mobile devices.
 And we all know how important it is for those communications to be secure, particularly when it comes to mobile banking.
 Encryption gives users the assurance that their machine (or mobile) is communicating with the machine it should be talking to and that those communications are secure from eavesdropping.
 Keys and certificates are the tools that the machine uses to validate the machine identities on both sides of the communications.

 Reports suggest that many people still have security-related concerns when using digital banking channels.
-Among mobile banking users, that’s the case for 67 percent of younger millennials, 58 percent of older millennials, 57 percent of Generation Xers and 63 percent of baby boomers, according to a recent study.
-According to Jennifer Valdivia of Jumio, “Our recent mobile banking study confirmed that security, especially the fear of fraud, is a top online and mobile banking concern among consumers of all generations."
-Click to download the full study.
+Among mobile banking users, that’s the case for 67 percent of younger millennials, 58 percent of older millennials, 57 percent of Generation Xers and 63 percent of baby boomers, according to a study by Julio.
+Jennifer Valdivia of Jumio comments, “Our recent mobile banking study confirmed that security, especially the fear of fraud, is a top online and mobile banking concern among consumers of all generations."

 So, the question is, would you borrow money on your smartphone or tablet?
 Personally, the answer is no. But ask me again in ten years.
 Maybe, I'll change my mind.